 A: Yes.
 Please refer to the application on the “Forms” page for the rental fees.
 Fees must be paid prior to renting the community center.
 Please contact the administrator for further details about community center rental.

 Q: Does the community center have regular business hours?

 A: No. The community center is empty except when there are activities going on.
-The best way to reach the district is via email at email@example.com or via phone 303-816-7259.
+The best way to reach the district is via email at firstname.lastname@example.org or via message phone 303-816-7259.

 Q: Who do I talk to about boarding a horse at the community corral?

 A: Contact the horse commissioner.
 Please refer to the “Horse Corral” page for information on boarding horses.